PKUFlyingPig/MIT6.1600/docs/lab1.md

 > correct store, or raise an exception.

-1. Extend this definition to capture the attack scenarios codified in `grader.py` in the three attacks above, to arrive at a strong definition of security for an authenticated key-value store.
+1. Extend this definition to capture the attack scenarios codified in `grader.py` in the attacks above, to arrive at a strong definition of security for an authenticated key-value store.

 2. How would you change the implementation to ensure security against all